leonardofaria/leonardofaria.net/content/posts/2020/11/30/my-experience-using-lighthouse-in-the-real-world.md

 It sounds obvious but it doesn’t hurt to repeat the message: do not reinvent the wheel (until you absolutely need to).
 You can start [monitoring Core Web Vitals for free](https://support.google.com/webmasters/answer/9205520) in the Google Search Console.

-If this is not enough, or if you have a complex web app behind authentication, or any other scenarios, you can start by using a tool listed in the [Lighthouse integrations docs](https://github.com/GoogleChrome/lighthouse#lighthouse-integrations-in-web-perf-services).
+If this is not enough, or if you have a complex web app behind authentication, or any other scenarios, you can start by using a tool listed in the <A href="https://github.com/GoogleChrome/lighthouse#lighthouse-integrations-in-web-perf-services">Lighthouse integrations docs</A>.
 From that list, I can only speak of [Calibre](https://calibreapp.com) as I have not used the others.
 I am not affiliated with them.

 Using Calibre, you can schedule Lighthouse tests, create performance budgets, see pretty charts, and learn what performance looks like in your product.
 The relevant information is easy to find and their product has a very polished UI, however, at a certain point, you may want more and that means ‘custom development’.